I, Carumbus: Plot

 The next 10 years later, Obeseus becomes rich and powerful (and fat), but his ignorance prevents him from freeing his friends and spending his life with his children.
 Seeing the crisis that plagued Rome, Marjora tells Obeseus to kill Emperor Montimus to gain more power and become one himself.
 When Obeseus refuses to do it, Marjora kills the emperor by poisoning his drink, allowing Bartigula to claim the throne.
 After he is crowned emperor, Bartigula the Jerk declares war on Neptune, builds a massive wall across Rome, and dissolves the Senate (by dousing its members with acid).

 When he eventually starts losing Rome with his ways, Bartigula goes mad with power and declares himself a god.
 Realizing Bartigula's treason, Obeseus stands up against his son by accusing him of being a tyrant, and rallies everyone to turn against him, only to be arrested and sentenced to be eaten by the lions.
-Obeseus took his friends with him as his "belongings," and they remembered him once again for the pact he never fulfilled.
-When Lisandra came to save him and take him to liberty, he refused and challenged his son to a gladiatorial battle.
-The ensuing fight results in their deaths driving Marjora to commit suicide, leaving Rome to burn to the ground.
+Obeseus takes his friends with him as his "belongings," and they remind him once again of the pact he never fulfilled.
+When Lisandra tries to save Homer, he refuses and challenges his son to a gladiatorial battle.
+The ensuing fight results in their deaths, driving Marjora to commit suicide, and leaving Rome to burn to the ground.

 Back in the present, the Simpson family argues about the moral of the tale, and the curator laments letting stupid people into museums.

 During the credits, the Roman gods watch the argument, which they have been viewing for years.
 Minerva complains that the argument has declined in quality, but Jupiter states that he wants to watch it to the end because he has already invested so much time in it, and "it feels like they're wrapping it up".